ArKaRaShi/random-money-discord-bot/README.md

 Before running the bot, you need to set up a Discord bot and obtain a token.
 Follow these steps:

 1. Create a Discord application and bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+2. Invite your bot to your discord channel with permission to send and read text and file.
-2. Copy the token of your bot.
+3. Copy the token of your bot.
-3. Inside in `config.py`, There has a variable named `TOKEN`, Assign your bot token to it:
+4. Inside in `config.py`, There has a variable named `TOKEN`, Assign your bot token to it:
 ```python
 TOKEN = "your_bot_token"
 ```